 The Hofburg palace offers something for everyone.
 The hot and muggy butterfly zone is a tropical wonderland any time of year.
 In this community of butterflies, the trays serving up rotting slices of fruit are the tavern.
 This gang's licking the fermented banana juice as it beads, and then just hangs out there in a stupor…or flies in anything but a straight line.

-Vienna's Nasch Market is nearby.
+Vienna's Naschmarkt is nearby.
 About a hundred years ago, the city decided to cover up its Vienna River.
 The long, narrow square they created was filled with a lively produce market that still bustles almost daily.
-To the Viennese, this is where the Balkans begin.
-In other words, for generations, this has been the place for far away food.
+To the Viennese, this is where the Balkans began.
+In other words, for generations, this has been the place for far-away food.

-Rick: Four days old?
-So this is, already this is sauerkraut?
+Rick: So this is, already — this is sour Kraut?

-Man: It's very healthy.
-It’s the absolute vitamin bomb.
-It contains, I think 5 vitamins...
+Sauerkraut vendor : It's very healthy.
+It's the absolute vitamin bomb.
+It contains, I think, five vitamins…

 And the gourmet vinegar stall is even more interactive.